wessberg/rollup-plugin-ts/documentation/explainer/why_is_babel-plugin-transform-runtime_and_tslib_included_by_default.md

-#### Why are helpers imported by default, and why are things like @babel/plugin-transform-runtime, tslib, and @swc/helpers peer dependencies?
+#### Why are helpers always imported, and why are things like @babel/plugin-transform-runtime, tslib, and @swc/helpers peer dependencies?

 Babel, swc, and Typescript both come with a set of helper functions.
 For example, the following code: